-1 Sam 7:3-6 Following the defeat at Ebernezer in c.1024BC, all the elders of Israel meet with Samuel at Mizpah (see Map 51 and the feature on Mizpah).
+1 Sam 7:3-6 Following the defeat at Ebenezer in c.1024BC, all the elders of Israel meet with Samuel at Mizpah (see Map 51 and the feature on Mizpah).
 As the capture of the Ark of the Covenant is seen as a sign of God’s wrath, Samuel persuades the Israelites to destroy their idols of Baal and Ashtoreth and to confess their wrongdoings before the one true God.

-1 Sam 7:7-11 The Philistines attack the Israelites again near Mizpah, but they are routed and flee in panic to Beth Car.
+1 Sam 7:7-11 The Philistines attack the Israelites again near Mizpah, but they are routed and flee in panic to Beth Carr.
 The Philistines become less dominant during the remaining years of Samuel’s leadership.

 Samuel's tomb at Mizpah (Tamarah)